 What Can Biotin Do For Your Beard?

 Biotin is an important part of the B vitamin complex.
 It naturally occurs in many different kinds of food.
 Its essential responsibility in your body’s ecosystem is for the creation of fatty acids and glucose.
 It’s also responsible for maintaining the structure of keratin (fibrous protein) in your hair follicles.
 A majority of people consume their daily biotin intake through regular foods like: eggs, whole grains, almonds, milk products and bananas.
-While there is no consensus on how much biotin supplementation helps thicken and strengthen hair – there is some evidence that if you have a deficiency it’ll thicken both beard and head hair.
+While there is no consensus on how much biotin supplementation helps thicken and strengthen hair – there is some evidence that if you have a deficiency it’ll help you grow a better beard.

 - Proper supplementation and nutrition.